What's new in the China virus outbreak

 WHAT'S NEW TODAY

-— Chinese authorities are cutting off two more cities in Hubei province, announcing transportation in and out of Huanggang and Ezhou will be shut down after midnight Thursday.
-They cut off Wuhan, the province's capital, in the morning.

-— From Dubai to Vietnam, airports have stepped up screening of passengers from China to try to identify and isolate any infected people.
-The Philippines suspended a daily charter flight from Wuhan to a beach resort popular with Chinese tourists.

-— The number of confirmed cases in China rose to more than 550.
+— The number of confirmed cases rose to 830.
+Twenty-six people have died, including the first two deaths outside Hubei.

-— The World Health Organization's representative in China said that trying to contain a city of Wuhan's size is unprecedented and that it's too early to say whether it will stem the spread of the virus.
+— After Wuhan halted all outbound flights, trains, buses and ferries on Thursday, nine other cities in the central province of Hubei followed suit, with a combined population of around 33 million now under lockdown.

+— Wuhan is swiftly building a 1,000-bed hospital dedicated to the disease.
+The prefabricated structure, slated for completion Feb.
+3, is modeled after the Xiaotangshan SARS hospital in Beijing.
+The SARS hospital was built from scratch in 2003 and featured individual isolation units that looked like rows of tiny cabins.